 7. Allergy or Sinus Headache

 These headaches are caused either by an allergic reaction or a sinus infection.
 The pain is usually concentrated in the front of your face, where the sinuses are.
-Mucus that builds up in the sinuses and creates pressure, leading to pain.
-Allergy headaches, in particular, may be migraine headaches, especially if you don’t have any congestion.
+Mucous builds up in the sinuses and creates pressure, leading to pain.
+Allergy headaches, in particular, maybe migraine headaches, especially if you don’t have any congestion.

 Treatments: The main goal here is to treat the allergy or the infection so the headache will subside.
 Talk to your allergy doctor to find out what you’re allergic to or to your regular doctor to treat your sinus infection.

 These are headaches that tend to occur when you’re going through hormonal changes, such as during your regular monthly menstrual cycle, at premenopause or menopause or when you’re pregnant.
 Estrogen levels change at all these times, which can trigger a headache.
 Often, these headaches are migraines with hormonal changes as triggers.

 Treatments: Treatments include hormonal therapy to help even out estrogen levels, hormone replacement therapy for women going through menopause, medications around the time of your period, and, in some cases, alternate forms of birth control that allow you to skip that week of “blank” pills.

 High blood pressure or hypertension can cause headaches, especially if your blood pressure rises to a high level.
 The pain typically occurs on both sides of the head, feels like it’s pulsing, and gets worse the more active you are.
 Such a headache could occur if you have high blood pressure, and you don’t know it or if your high blood pressure treatments aren’t working.

 Treatments: Talk to your doctor right away.
 A hypertension headache can indicate a dangerously high level of blood pressure, which could lead to other more serious problems like heart attack and stroke.
 Treatments involve medications and lifestyle changes that help lower blood pressure levels.